top of page

 But if you’ve moved home since setting up an older pension, you may not get that letter.

-So if you can’t remember who you had a pension with, and that pension provider has tried to contact you at an old address you don’t live at anymore, you can see how pensions ending up going unclaimed.
+So if you can’t remember who you had a pension with, and that pension provider has tried to contact you at an old address you don’t live at anymore, you can see how pensions can end up going unclaimed.

 What to do going forwards